GameServerManagers/Game-Server-Configs/README.md

 **What Do You Mean by Vanilla/Generic?**

 A vanilla/generic server is unchanged from what the game developer intended.
 It excludes mods or major tweaks to the server settings that are found in a custom server.
-The exception to this would be any widly accepted settings that improve the permormance or are commonly used.
+The exception to this would be any widely accepted settings that improve the performance or are commonly used.

 **How to contribute**